Roujin Z: Release and marketing

 Roujin Z premiered theatrically in Japan on September 14, 1991.
 An English-dubbed version was directed by Michael Bakewell with a script adaptation by George Roubicek.
-The dub was produced by Manga Entertainment UK (a joint venture of Central Park Media and PolyGram Filmed Entertainment) in 1994, and was licensed by Kit Parker Films with a PG-13 rating in the United States.
+The dub was produced by Manga Entertainment in 1994, and was licensed by Kit Parker Films with a PG-13 rating in the United States.
 The film debuted in the US at an international film festival in Fort Lauderdale during November 1994.
 It was screened in more than 30 cities in the country such as New York City's Angelika Film Center on January 5, 1996.
 Manga Entertainment marketed the film in English-speaking regions as being "by the creator of Akira".

 Roujin Z first saw VHS and Laserdisc releases in Japan in 1991, in Great Britain, Europe and Australia in 1994, in North America in 1995, and its first Japanese DVD release on August 21, 1999.
 An "HD Master Edition" DVD was released in the region on April 13, 2005.
 The English dub was initially released on VHS by Manga Entertainment in the United Kingdom, Australia, and New Zealand in 1994.
 Image Entertainment distributed the English version on DVD in the US on August 26, 1998.
-Central Park Media re-released the movie on DVD on April 9, 2002, then again on April 27, 2004 under the US Manga Corps label.
+Central Park Media re-released the movie on DVD on April 9, 2002, then again on April 27, 2004, under the US Manga Corps label.
 The home video version is currently out-of-print in the US.
 The film has also been broadcast on numerous television networks worldwide, including the Sci-Fi Channel, ImaginAsian, the International Channel, and the Funimation Channel in the United States.

 The Roujin Z Original Soundtrack was made available for sale in Japan by Epic Records on November 21, 1991.
 Roujin Z was adapted into a manga titled ZeD (ゼッド, Zeddo), featuring the story by Otomo and illustrated by Tai Okada.
 It was originally serialized in the Kodansha publication Mr. Magazine from March to December 1991.
 A single tankōbon bound volume was published in Japan on December 12, 1991.
 No official English version exists, but Glénat published a French edition on January 22, 1997.

 Manga Entertainment UK re-released Roujin Z on Blu-ray in June 2012 in conjunction with Kazé UK, the European subsidiary of Viz Media as they hold the rights to the English dub, which they produced in-house in 1994.